Memories of filming ‘Swallows & Amazons’ in 1973 from Simon West’s father

 Jean McGill, Jane Grendon, Stephen Grendon, Kit Seymour, Sophie Neville, Claude Whatham, Simon West, Lesley Bennett, Suzanna Hamilton, Ronnie Cogan in 1973

 My husband remembers long hair, flared trousers and shirts with massive curved collars.
 I always longed for an embroidered t-shirt with wide sleeves or a cheese-cloth shirt but loathed the feel of acrylic jumpers and ribbed polo-necks.
 Stripy ones.
+The fabric could be so vile, we didn’t feel each other as much as we do now.
+There was much less hugging.

 1973